anakic/querystorm-docs/docs/Automation/Import_export_project.md

 # Importing and exporting code

-Workbook code can be exported to a folder on the local machine and later imported into another workbook (or the same workbook).
+Workbook projects can be exported to a folder on the local machine and later imported into another workbook (or the same workbook).

-This can be useful for several purposes:
+This makes it easier to:

+- update an existing workbook with a new version of the code
-- reusing the code in multiple workbooks
+- reuse the same code in multiple workbooks
-- version controlling the source code
+- version control workbook code
-- protecting intellectual property by keeping only the output dlls in the workbook while keeping the source code only on your local machine.
+- protect intellectual property by keeping only the output dlls in the workbook while keeping the source code only on your local machine.

 The following gif illustrates the process of exporting a project and importing it into a new workbook: